Welcome to the web page of the Quantum Coherence Lab

 - microkelvin temperatures in nanoscale sample

-- experiments investigating mesoscopic electron transport, including graphene research
+- spin-orbit coupling in GaAs quantum wells - experiments investigating mesoscopic electron transport, including graphene nanoribbon research

-We are interested in coherent manipulation of individual quantum systems in solid state nanostructures, with the goal of implementing quantum computation schemes.
+We are interested in coherent manipulation of individual quantum systems in solid state nanostructures with quantum computation as a long term goal.

 Experiments investigate quantum transport through semiconductor nanostructures which are fabricated in house using high mobility 2D electron gas materials obtained from collaborating molecular beam epitaxy labs.
 Experiments are typically performed in dilution refrigerators at millikelvin temperatures in magnetic fields.
 Measurements are done using electronic low-noise techniques and may involve nanosecond-pulsing and microsecond readout schemes.